Cub Scout popcorn sales don't just raise money for your pack. They also give your Scout opportunities to practice important life skills.

 Grant won't sell $7,000, but so far, he's sold over $3,100–double his previous record.
 He's doing that because HE set the goal and HE wants to work toward it.

-Most packs usually give prizes to boys depending on how much popcorn they sell.
-The prize your son wants can be his goal number.
-Just make sure that it is something that he picks out by himself.
+Most packs usually give prizes to kids depending on how much Cub Scout popcorn they sell.
+The prize your child wants can be their goal.
+Just make sure that it is something that they pick out by themselves.

-Your Cub Scout might not make his goal, but I’ll bet he works hard at trying to!
+Your Cub Scout might not make the goal, but I'll bet they work hard at trying to!

-He learned little tricks like telling people that our best seller is the caramel corn and that the best value is the microwave popcorn.
-Grant also figured out that the bag of premium caramel corn has twice as many ounces as the regular caramel corn, but “it has a special treat–pecans, almonds and cashews.”
+My Scout learned little tricks like telling people that our best seller is the caramel corn and that the best value is the microwave popcorn.
+Grant also figured out that the bag of premium caramel corn has twice as many ounces as the regular caramel corn, but “it has a special treat–pecans, almonds, and cashews.”

-Even if your son doesn’t grow up to be a salesperson, persuasion skills are necessary in almost every job.
+Even if your Scout doesn't grow up to be a salesperson, persuasion skills are necessary for almost every job.

 4. Perseverance Skills – Selling popcorn is a huge lesson in perseverance.
 If you don't sell at this house, you just go on to the next house.
 If that person leaving the store doesn't stop and buy, you just ask the next person.
 Being tenacious is important–it's what gets you through big school projects and big work projects.

 5. Math Skills – Oh, my!
-There are so many ways to practice math with your son during the popcorn sale!
+There are so many ways to practice math with your Scout during the popcorn sale!
 Here are just a few of the calculations he can do: